 Mili was a photographer famous for his highly dramatic use of light sources to illuminate whatever he aimed his lenses at.
 The pictures he took are worth spending a few moments examining.
 (Here I had a link to the images at the Life website, but they took the images down!)

-The first known attempt at Light Painting Photography was not for artistic but for commercial use, almost 100 years ago, back in 1914.
-Frank Gilbreth and his wife Lillian Moller Gilbreth used an open-shutter camera and small lights to track the motion of manufacturing and clerical workers.
+The first known attempt at Light Painting Photography was not for artistic but for commercial use.
+Almost 100 years ago, back in 1914, Frank Gilbreth and his wife Lillian Moller Gilbreth were conducting an early prototype time-and-motion study.
+They were using an open-shutter camera and small lights to track the movements of manufacturing and clerical workers.

-It was Gjon Mili who got Picasso interested in Light Painting, when he showed his some of his photographs of skaters taken with small lights attached to their ice-skates.
+It was Gjon Mili who got Picasso interested in Light Painting when he showed him photographs of skaters taken with small lights attached to their ice-skates.
 Mili reports that straight away, Picasso began to play with his flashlight in a darkened room.
 At this first session, Picasso gave the photographer fifteen minutes in which to take pictures, but the results were so spectacular that he allowed a total of five sessions.
-The most famous image is universally known as “Picasso draws a centaur in the air.”
+The most famous image is universally known as ‘Picasso draws a centaur in the air’.

-My favourite Picasso anecdote is the one in which he finds himself talking to an American G.I., who admits that he can’t stand abstract paintings because they are so “unrealistic”.
+My favourite Picasso anecdote is the one in which he finds himself talking to an American GI, who admits that he can’t stand abstract paintings because they are so “unrealistic”.
 The conversation moved on to the soldier’s girlfriend and a photograph is proudly produced to show the artist.